Frequently Asked Questions

 Are reservations or advanced tickets required?

-Yes!
-Reservations, for both general admission and member visits, must be made in advance.
-Make your reservations online at www.magichouse.org/reservations.
+Reservations are requested for both general admission and member visits.
+They can be made online in advance at www.magichouse.org/reservations.

 Is The Magic House designed for a specific age level?